AtheeSouhait/copilot-cli-for-beginners/01-setup-and-first-steps/README.md

 | `/mcp` | Manage MCP server configuration |
 | `/skills` | Manage skills for enhanced capabilities |

-> 💡 **`/env` tip**: Use `/env` whenever you want to confirm that Copilot has picked up your custom agents, skills, or MCP servers.
-It's a great first step if something isn't working as expected.

 > 💡 Agents are covered in [Chapter 04](../04-agents-custom-instructions/README.md), skills are covered in [Chapter 05](../05-skills/README.md), and MCP servers are covered in [Chapter 06](../06-mcp-servers/README.md).

 ### Models and Subagents